Preparing for the Law School Admissions Test (LSAT)

 Bottom Line

-Your LSAT score and undergraduate GPA are the two most influential factors of your law school application.
+Your LSAT score and undergraduate GPA are the two most influential factors in your law school application.
 Law school admission teams are seeking students with the best numbers.
 You must strive for the highest GPA within your undergraduate major and earn the highest LSAT score possible.
 A significantly high LSAT score will always outweigh your GPA.

 If you’re looking for additional assistance in your college admissions journey, look no further than Solomon Admissions Consulting.
 We’re here to help, contact us today!